You-Gao/Blog/_fun/2025-04-09-typography.md

 ## my personal favorite fonts

 I didn't make this post to share the history and progression of typography.
-I made this post to share my favorite fonts that I found after reading.
+I made this post to share my favorite fonts I found after reading.
 In no particular order, here they are grouped by typeface family.

 ### sans serif